-ST’s ‘communities in the sky’ project wins best news website; SPH Media is top winner with 8 awards
+ST’s ‘communities in the sky’ project wins best news website at Digital Media Awards Asia

 Digital graphics journalist Charlene Chua, who was part of the team, said: “HDB is a very local story, so this project winning gold makes me feel very humbled because it shows that people are interested in our local stories.”

-ST also clinched gold in the best data visualisation story category for “Is Singapore actually getting hotter?”
+ST also clinched gold in the best data visualisation category for “Is Singapore actually getting hotter?”

 This project stemmed from a request from the ST Newsdesk in June 2022 to analyse temperature data.